hyperledger/aries-rfcs/features/0453-issue-credential-v2/README.md

 * `goal_code` -- optional field that indicates the goal of the message sender.
 * `replacement_id` -- an optional field to help coordinate credential replacement.
 When this is present and matches the `replacement_id` of a previously issued credential, it may be used to inform the recipient that the offered credential is considered to be a replacement to the previous credential.
 This value is unique to the issuer.
 It must not be used in a credential presentation.
 * `comment` -- an optional field that provides human readable information about this Credential Offer, so the offer can be evaluated by human judgment.
 Follows [DIDComm conventions for l10n](../0043-l10n/README.md).
+* `multiple-available` -- an optional field defaulting to false (if absent) indicating that the Issuer has more than one verifiable credential of the indicated type available to the Holder.
 * `credential_preview` -- a JSON-LD object that represents the credential data that Issuer is willing to issue.
 It matches the schema of [Credential Preview](#preview-credential);
 * `formats` -- contains an entry for each `offers~attach` array entry, providing the the value of the attachment `@id` and the verifiable credential format and version of the attachment.
 Accepted values for the `format` items are provided in the per format "Attachment" sections immediately below.
 * `offers~attach` -- an array of attachments that further define the credential being offered.
 This might be used to clarify which formats or format versions will be issued.